Crowd surge kills at least 8 at Houston music festival

 Drake joined Scott on-stage at the concert — which was livestreamed by Apple Music — and posted photos to Instagram after the performance.

-A representative for Scott did not immediately respond to an inquiry from The Associated Press.
+A representative for Scott did not immediately respond to an inquiry from the AP.

 Scott founded the Astroworld Festival in 2018, and it has taken place at the former site of Six Flags AstroWorld each year since, except for 2020 because of the coronavirus pandemic.